CentOS-PaaS-SIG/linchpin/docs/source/gcloud.rst

 Additional Dependencies
 -----------------------

-No additional dependencies are required for the Openstack Provider.
+No additional dependencies are required for the Google Cloud (gcloud) Provider.

 Credentials Management
 ----------------------